 Well here is a better explanation from The New York Times for the popularity of these tests.
 It suggests that people may simply like taking the test.
 The products, particularly Myers-Briggs, have been superbly marketed.
 Also, the test brings a sense of certainty to our lives.
 Need to hire a customer service superstar?
 Easy – find an ISFJ.
 Do you need to add a great public speaker to your team?
 Track down an E. When there are only 16 types of people in the world, and we can quickly profile individuals with a 45-minute test, it creates the illusion of a simple solution to an issue that is actually very complex – human behavior.

 A lot has been talked about the problem of personality tests but companies sure need a way to screen job applicants scientifically.
 Specific skill assessments come to the rescue.

 Specific skill tests such as a Java proficiency test for a Java developer or excel modeling test for a Financial Modeler, can accurately predict their skill proficiency necessary for their jobs.
 The tests and exercises that are directly related to Job skill are hard to fake and give a strong prediction of job performance.
 It also gives employers an idea of the training needs of the selected candidates.

-Choosing a pre-employment testing solution that provides customized skill tests as well as scientifically designed ready skill tests seems to be the best choice of companies that want high ROI and try to provide a great candidate experience.
+Choosing a pre-employment testing software that provides customized skill tests as well as scientifically designed ready online skill tests seems to be the best choice of companies that want high ROI and try to provide a great candidate experience.
 The tests are valid, reliable and good predictors of Job performance as they are directly related to the Job skills required for the position.